sudheerj/reactjs-interview-questions/README.md

 2. With JSX you pass a function as the event handler, rather than a string.
 ---------------
 63. ### What will happen if you use setState in constructor?
 When you use setState(), then apart from assigning to the object state react also re-renders the component and all it's children.
-You would get error like this:Can only update a mounted or mounting component.
+You would get error like this: Can only update a mounted or mounting component.
 So we need to use this.state to initialize variables inside constructor.

 64. ### What is the impact of indexes as keys?
 Keys should be stable, predictable, and unique so that React can keep track of elements.